 The cost of climate-related extreme weather events is expected to climb significantly in Australia.
-Research commissioned by the Insurance Council calculates that the annual direct cost of extreme weather events could reach \$35.24 billion by 2050,14 and the Australian Business Roundtable estimates that even in a low emission scenario the economic (not insured) costs could increase to approximately \$73 billion per annum in 2060.15 Severe weather events pose increasing risk to our built and natural environments, as well as our communities, which in turn can slow the transition to a net-zero economy.
-This will also make it increasingly challenging to provide affordable insurance for the Australian people and economy unless Australia significantly increases the resilience of its built and natural environments.
+Research commissioned by the Insurance Council calculates that the annual direct cost of extreme weather events could reach \$35.24 billion by 2050, 16 and the Australian Business Roundtable for Disaster Resilience & Safer Communities estimates that even in a low emission scenario the economic (not insured) costs could increase to approximately \$73 billion per annum in 2060.
+17 Severe weather events pose increasing risk to our built and natural environments, as well as our communities, which in turn can slow the transition to a net-zero economy.